stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 net.ipv4.conf.cali1002.proxy_arp = 1
 ```

 With the `proxy_arp` option, the host will answer ARP requests from the pods.
-For example, say `frontend-1` sends a packet to `backend-1`.
+For example, say `frontend-1` wants to send a packet to `backend-1`.
 The destination IP address of the packet is `192.168.1.11` so it matches the `default` rule.
 As a result, `frontend-1` first asks the MAC address of 169.254.1.1 since it's the default gateway.
-The host will answer "Oh, I am 169.254.1.1, send the packet to me!" because it has `proxy_arp` set for the interface `cali1001`, even though it doesn't know where is 169.254.1.1.
+The host will answer "Oh, I am 169.254.1.1, send the packet to me!" because it has `proxy_arp` set for the interface `cali1001`, even though it doesn't know where 169.254.1.1 is.
 As a result, `frontend-1` sends the packet to the host.
 The host then routes the packet to `backend-2` according to the routing rule `192.168.1.11 dev cali1002`.

 For incoming packets, the `cali*` rules send them to the destination pods directly, without going through any bridge.
 What is important is the `blackhole` rule, which drops all the packets destining a non-existing pod.
 Without the blackhole rule the packets will be sent back to the outside of the host because they match the `default` rule.

 This is how calico replaces the bridge.
 The bridge's functionality is implemented by a magical IP address, the `proxy_arp` configuration and the `192.168.1.* dev cali*` routing rules in the host network.
 There will be `m` `cali*` interfaces and their `m` corresponding routing rules if there are `m` pods running on a node, plus a blackhole rule.
 By removing the bridge out, the override related to Linux bridge is eliminated so we get better performance.
+Calico also makes use of those `cali*` interfaces to implement network policies, like "a pod running a frontend server cannot access a pod running a database".

 ### Cross-nodes pods networking

 The `tunl0` interface is a tunnel device.
 If you send a packet to `tunl0` with the gateway address set as the IP address of the destination node, the packet will be tunneled to the destination.
 For example, if `frontend-1` sends a packet to `backend-2`, the packet will be routed to `tunl0` by the routing rule `192.168.2.0/24 via 172.16.94.12 dev tunl0 onlink`. `tunl0` then sends the packet to 172.16.94.12, the gateway address of the packet.
 On node2, the rule `192.168.2.10 dev cali2001` routes the packet to `backend-2`.
 Just like the switched network configuration, for a cluster with `n` nodes, each node has `n-1` outgoing rules for all of its neighbors.

 The parameter `onlink` is important.
 Basically, when there is no `onlink`, the gateway has to be in the same network as the host, which means node1 and node2 have to be switched together.
 When `onlink` is set, the host will pretend that the gateway is in the same network, even though they might be several routers away.
 You can see a [discussion](https://lartc.vger.kernel.narkive.com/XgcjFTGM/aw-onlink-option-for-ip-route) here.

+Calico differs from Flannel in how it encapsulates the packets.
+Instead of UDP encapsulation, Calico uses IPIP encapsulation, which means the inner IP packets from pods to pods are packed inside outer IP packets from nodes to nodes.
+By removing UDP, Calico achieves lower overhead and higher performance.

 ## Conclusion